 - Understand that the Financial Aid Office has the right to review, revise and/or cancel a financial aid award because of change in financial, housing or enrollment status; lack of academic progress; or if the offer was awarded based upon erroneous information submitted on the FAFSA or SHU application.

 - Seton Hill University does not substitute funds for any portion of an award which is declined by the student.

 Definition of Academic Year

 An academic year at Seton Hill University consists of 2 semesters, each 15 weeks in length.
 The fall semester begins in late August and ends in mid-December.
 The spring semester begins in mid-January and ends in early May.
 To be considered full-time, a student must be enrolled for a minimum of 12 credits in each semester.

 Seton Hill University verifies all students who are chosen for verification by the US Department of Education.
 The verification process consists of the following steps:

-- Collect copies of prior year federal tax return transcripts and w-2s for parents and students if filed.
+- Collect copies of prior, prior year federal tax return transcripts and w-2s for parents and students if filed.